3issam-hub/Wp-Explorer/README.md

 ### Options

--h,             --help:                           Display the help menu.
+-h,--help:Display the help menu.

--o <filename>,  --output-file <filename>:         Save the results to a specified file.
+-o <filename>,--output-file <filename>:Save the results to a specified file.

--m <method>,    --method <method>:                Specify the HTTP method to use (GET or POST).
+-m <method>,--method <method>:Specify the HTTP method to use (GET or POST).
 Defaults to GET.

 ## 📚 CLI Example